Lakeland, Queensland: Economy

 At Lakeland, most of the irrigation water comes from farm dams.
 Licenses are required to extract surface or bore water for irrigation purposes.
-In 2012 there were 16 licenses to impound water in the Normanby catchment, with most occurring in the Lakeland area.
+In 2012, there were 16 licenses to impound water in the Normanby catchment, with most occurring in the Lakeland area.
 Many of the dams are located on small creeks.
-Honey Dam is the largest and is located on Bullhead Creek, which flows into the Laura River.
+Honey Dam is the largest on Bullhead Creek, which flows into the Laura River.
 Dams are only permitted to store wet season run off.

 The main products are cattle and cropping, including bananas.

+In April 2022, a 10.8 MWac solar PV with a 1.4MWac/5.3MWh BESS solar farm was opened south of the township.

 Education

 Lakeland State School is a government primary (Early Childhood-6) school for boys and girls on the corner of Peninsula Developmental Road and the Mulligan Highway (15.8569°S 144.8568°E).
 In 2018, the school had an enrolment of 17 students with 2 teachers and 4 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Lakeland.
+There are no secondary schools in Lakeland.
 The nearest government secondary school is Cooktown State School in Cooktown to the north-east.
-Given the distances involved, distance education and boarding school are other options.
+Given the distances involved, distance education and boarding school are the alternatives.

-Enviromental
+Environmental

 The Lakeland Agricultural Area Water Quality Monitoring Program is a project to work with landowners to monitor water quality.

 In 2016 the Queensland Government purchased Springvale Station, a 56295 hectare property situated in the east of the locality.
-Springvale Station was purchased to add to the State’s protected area network and complement activities being taken to reduce sediment run-off entering the Normanby River catchment that flows into Princess Charlotte Bay and the Great Barrier Reef.
-The Department of Environment and Science contracted Cape York Natural Resource Management (Cape York NRM) to work with Traditional Owners, Griffith University, the Department of Agriculture and Fisheries, and erosion, water quality and vegetation scientists to develop the Springvale Erosion Management Plan.
+Springvale Station was purchased to add to the State's protected area network and complement activities being taken to reduce sediment run-off entering the Normanby River catchment that flows into Princess Charlotte Bay and the Great Barrier Reef.
+The Department of Environment and Science contracted Cape York Natural Resource Management (Cape York NRM) to work with traditional owners, Griffith University, the Department of Agriculture and Fisheries, and erosion, water quality and vegetation scientists to develop the Springvale Erosion Management Plan.

-Springvale Station Nature Refuge provides important habitat for endangered or vulnerable flora and fauna including the Cooktown orchid, ghost bat, northern quoll, red goshawk, spectacled flying-fox, spotted-tailed quoll, Semon’s leaf nosed bat and large eared-horseshoe bat.
+Springvale Station Nature Refuge provides important habitat for endangered or vulnerable flora and fauna including the Cooktown orchid, ghost bat, northern quoll, red goshawk, spectacled flying-fox, spotted-tailed quoll, Semon's leaf nosed bat and large eared-horseshoe bat.
 There is no public access on the Nature Refuge.